- Normal precautions

 Further measures may be imposed at short notice and specific details may change rapidly, including where and to whom they apply to and for how long.
 All travellers should stay informed of measures being taken by authorities in the areas they are travelling to.
 We recommend contacting your airline or tour operator and following the advice of the Bolivian Ministry of Health.

-If you are in Bolivia, you should monitor developments regularly and follow the advice of local authorities.
+All those travelling to Bolovia should monitor developments regularly and follow the advice of local authorities.

 Additional information on COVID-19 can be found via the following links: